Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

-Local Shtuka are investigated in great detail in \cite{Crystals}.
-As mentioned in Example (a) they take up the role in the function field case that is played by $p$-divisible groups in number theory.
-The concept of local shtuka is actually even more general since it is not restricted to weights $0$ and $1$; see below.
-In fact if $X=\Spec k$ is the spectrum of a field in which $\zeta=0$, local shtuka over $X$ are precisely the analogues of $F$-crystals.
-Studying local shtuka up to isogeny leads to the notion of local isoshtuka.
+As mentioned in Example (a) local shtukas take up the role in the function field case that is played by $p$-divisible groups in number theory; see \cite[\S3]{HartlDict}.
+The concept of local shtukas is actually even more general since it is not restricted to weights $0$ and $1$; see Remark~\ref{Remark7.3} below.
+In fact if $X=\Spec k$ is the spectrum of a field in which $\zeta=0$, local shtukas over $X$ are precisely the analogs of $F$-crystals.
+Studying local shtukas up to isogeny leads to the notion of local isoshtukas.